 The banner is a great way to add visual impact, tone, and hierarchy to a page.

-You can use it as an image alone (with no text overlay), as we have done on some pages of engineering.stanford.edu, or you can use it to introduce the page topics, highlight any important events or news that might have occurred, or to make an important statement about the page.
+You can use it as an image alone (with no text overlay), as done on some pages of HR at Stanford, or you can use it to introduce the page topics, highlight any important events or news that might have occurred, or to make an important statement about the page.

 A Banner is made up of three parts (all text content is optional):

 The Body Text Area contains limited editing options with minimal HTML.
 The limited editing options include the following: